-2020 will be a new year for electronic payments.
+2020 has been a big year for online payments.
 Already payments trends from the end of 2019 point to several key developments.
 Black Friday, for example, was once the busiest retail day of the year for brick-and-mortar stores.
 For many retailers this year, though, the foot traffic was disappointing.
 People are paying for things in less predictable periods and increasingly doing it online.
 The real Black Friday winners this year were the stores with strong payments providers that let consumers pay how they want.

 What is the future of digital payments?

 Techcrunch reported that shoppers spent a record $7.4 billion online up $1.2 billion from 2018.
 Much of this year’s traffic came from smartphones.
 As we look ahead to electronic payments trends for 2020, one takeaway is certain.
 Payments providers should take notice.
 To be successful in retail, seamless payments integrations are necessary to stay competitive and capture a more fragmented consumer base.

 What skills to look out for your online payment gateway project

 By 2020, nearly 30% of U.S. consumers will be from Generation Z. Millennials and Gen Z now make up nearly half of the U.S. population.
 Born between 1981 and 2016, these generations are more tech-savvy than Gen X and Baby Boomers.

 Gen Z especially can’t remember a time before social media or online shopping.
 Often panned as impatient and ambitious, these digital natives are driving consumer shifts to mobile shopping and omni-channel retail.
 Most demand efficiency and immediacy in the services they use.

 Seamless user experience and payment integrations with mobile banks are essential to capture these consumers.
 Even a slightly irritating checkout experience can lead to cart abandonment.
 Failure to keep up with the times could be fatal to any retailer.